Contact Us | Search

 COV-164_Sarobidy teaching locals

-The COVID-19 crisis has led to severe increases in global food insecurity.
-In Madagascar, one of the poorest countries in the world, COVID-19 has aggravated food insecurity by causing lost revenue from exports and tourism, disruption in agricultural markets, volatility in crop prices due to travel restrictions, and increases in the prices of basic commodities.
-In addition, COVID-19 has reportedly undermined Madagascar’s unique biodiversity, as people have increasingly turned to wildlife trafficking, charcoal production, logging, and forest clearing for agriculture to make up for lost income.
-The increased urban out-migration caused by the pandemic has also put extra pressure on natural resources and increased local demand for food and other needs.
+The COVID-19 crisis led to severe increases in global food insecurity.
+In Madagascar, one of the poorest countries in the world, the pandemic aggravated food insecurity by causing lost revenue from exports and tourism, disruption in agricultural markets, volatility in crop prices due to travel restrictions, and increases in the prices of basic commodities.
+In addition, COVID-19 reportedly undermined Madagascar’s unique biodiversity, as people increasingly turned to wildlife trafficking, charcoal production, logging, and forest clearing for agriculture to make up for lost income.
+The increased urban out-migration caused by the pandemic also put extra pressure on natural resources and increased local demand for food and other needs.

-This project aims to inform the prevention and resolution of future crises by providing better understanding of the impacts of COVID-19 on rural livelihoods and food security and its knock-on impacts on biodiversity in northeastern Madagascar.
-The project team will first carry out key informant interviews and focus groups to identify the various mechanisms by which COVID-19 has altered food security and livelihoods, and they will also explore farmer livelihood coping strategies during COVID-19.
-Using a choice experiment survey, they will then examine farmers’ preferences for regenerative agriculture as an alternative to practices that are reliant on input markets (such as monoculture forest-derived vanilla crops) or the need to engage in forest clearing.
-The researchers will also conduct innovative experimental games with farmers to examine their willingness to coordinate their efforts in regenerative agri-environmental contracts.
-They will further facilitate multi-stakeholder workshops in rural village settings to synthetize knowledge learned from the discrete choice experiment and games, and jointly explore their practical implementation and integration into existing or alternative innovative livelihood strategies.
+This PEER project aimed to inform the prevention and resolution of future crises by providing better understanding of the impacts of COVID-19 on rural livelihoods and food security and its knock-on impacts on biodiversity in northeastern Madagascar.
+The project carried out key informant interviews, choice experiment surveys, experimental games, and focus groups to identify the various mechanisms by which COVID-19 altered food security and livelihoods and explore farmer livelihood coping strategies during COVID-19.

-This project will provide key policy recommendations that will be disseminated to decision makers and a wider audience through appropriate channels (a short video and a workshop).
-In addition, the co-production of these recommendations with decision makers and affected communities will foster ownership and increase the likelihood that they will be fully incorporated into policy design.
+The researchers sought to provide key policy recommendations to decision makers and a wider audience, alongside co-production of recommendations with decision makers and affected communities.
 Beyond the lifetime of the project, the Duke University Lemur Center and the project PI have ongoing related commitments in the Sava region of Madagascar and will be in a position to continue to engage with communities and various stakeholders on these issues.

 Publications